buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSweptAreaSolid.md

 The swept area is defined by a cross section, represented by a subtype if _IfcProfileDef_, that is provided as a closed two-dimensional boundary on an implicit plane.
 The swept area is defined in the xy plane of the object coordinate system.
 The sweeping operation is applied to the swept area as defined within the subtypes of _IfcSweptAreaSolid_, some subtypes require an implicit transformation of the swept area to the start position of the sweep.

-The optional _Positio_n coordinate system allows for re-positioning the resulting swept solid relative to the object coordinate system.
+The optional _Position_ coordinate system allows for re-positioning the resulting swept solid relative to the object coordinate system.

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992